 To contact me please email firstname.lastname@example.org

-Optimism is the way you see and think about what is happening around you and to you.
-It is looking for the good in each situation.
-It is expecting things to go well.
-It is thinking good thoughts even when things are going bad.
-It is having hope and faith.
-It is believing that you can make things better.
+Wisdom is the way you see and think about what is happening around you and to you.
+It is looking for the good in each situation and making the right choices.
 At Hope we believe that this mindset will support and motivate our pupils.
+Children need to be equipped with ability to make wise decisions.

-On launch day the children took part in a variety of activities that showed them, that they have the power to be optimistic.
+On launch day the children took part in a variety of activities that showed our pupils, that they all have wisdom within.
 Throughout the current term we will give the children opportunities to put this into practice.
 Allowing them to understand 'If I try, I can'.

 Each term we will focus on another core value that supports us in becoming well rounded, life-long learners.